-A. Restrooms are to be used only for the purpose intended.
-Any other usage such as loitering, purposeful meeting, or hiding from school personnel will not be tolerated.

-B. Students will use only the restroom assigned to them by team or class on the floor where they are located.

-C. If using the restroom during a class, you are to use the following procedures:
+Restrooms are to be used only for the purpose intended.
+Any other usage such as loitering, purposeful meeting or hiding from school personnel will not be tolerated.
+Students will use only the restroom assigned to them by team or class on the floor where they are located.
+If using the restroom during a class, you are to use the following procedures:

 - 1. Ask the teacher's permission.

-- 2. Follow sign out procedure set up by the teacher.
+- 2. Follow sign out procedure using E-Hallpass.

 - 3. Take the restroom pass and leave.

 - 4. Sign in upon return.

-D. Keep your restrooms clean.
+Keep your restrooms clean.
 Show good sense and respect for others who may wish to use the facility.
 Here are some rules to keep in mind: